Peatland: Biochemical processes

 Peatlands have unusual chemistry that influences, among other things, their biota and water outflow.
-Peat has very high cation-exchange capacity due to its high organic matter content: cations such as Ca^{2+} are preferentially adsorbed onto the peat in exchange for H^{+} ions.
+Peat has very high cation-exchange capacity due to its high organic matter content: cations such as Ca²⁺ are preferentially adsorbed onto the peat in exchange for H^{+} ions.
 Water passing through peat declines in nutrients and pH.
 Therefore, mires are typically nutrient-poor and acidic unless the inflow of groundwater (bringing in supplementary cations) is high.